pman06/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 1-last_digit.py - assign a random signed number to the variable number, and print the last digit of the number stored in the variable number.

 2-print_alphabet.py - A program that prints the ASCII alphabet, in lowercase, not followed by a new line.

+3-print_alphabt.py - A program that prints the ASCII alphabet, in lowercase, not followed by a new line.